-In total, there are twelve coastal river flow objectives, each dealing with a critical element of natural river flows and estuarine processes.
+In total, there are eleven inland interim river flow objectives, each dealing with a critical element of natural river flows.

 Flow patterns in many rivers have been significantly altered and will not return to natural flow regimes.
-The NSW Government is not attempting to restore completely natural flow patterns where the community benefits significantly from altered flow patterns.
+The NSW Government is not attempting to restore completely natural flow patterns where the community significantly benefits from altered flow patterns.
 Communities and the Government have identified important areas where we can make adjustments to maintain or improve river health while continuing to benefit from water use.

-Water management plans (WMPs) will contain integrated actions and timeframes to achieve objectives and implement identified actions in consultation with the community.
-Different approaches and outcomes will apply across different parts of the catchment.
+River management plans (RMPs) will contain integrated actions and timeframes to achieve objectives and implement identified actions in consultation with the community.
+Different approaches and outcomes will apply across the catchment.